 If somebody emailed or called and said they were from the IRS and that you owed back taxes that had to be paid immediately, would you send them money?
-Many people do.
+Unfortunately, many people do.
 Instead of having the victim wire money via Western Union or transfer funds to a bank account, con artists are contacting victims and demanding that victims transfer bitcoins.
 The best way to avoid this scam is to be skeptical of phone calls or emails that say they're from a government agency.
-Legitimate authorities wouldn’t contact you that way, and they won’t ask for bitcoins.
+Legitimate authorities wouldn’t contact you that way—and they won’t ask for bitcoins.

 Bitcoin Scam 5: Malware

 Malware has long been a way for hackers to get passwords needed to access computer networks or steal credit card and bank account numbers.
 Now they’re using it to conduct another one of the most common Bitcoin scams.
 If your Bitcoin wallet is connected to the internet, they can use malware to get access and drain your funds if you're not protecting yourself from malware.

 You can download malware by clicking links in your email.
 You can also download it from websites and social media.
 There might be a post, for example, where someone claims a certain program allows you to mine bitcoins for free.
 Download it, and you could get malware.

 If you're not sure of a website or email's legitimacy, contact the company involved directly.
 If you can't find the company's contact information easily on social media or on its website, that's a red flag.

 Don’t Fall Victim to Bitcoin Scams